 It is understandable that parents and staff may have some concerns about their children or students travelling internationally.
 Several members of our Student Horizons team are parents, and so we can absolutely empathise with the anxiety that comes with sending your child off to another country without you.
 As for teachers, we know just how daunting it can be to take responsibility for so many peoples’ precious children!
 It is our mission to make sure every person travelling on one of our tours is as safe and prepared as possible.

-We are all well seasoned travellers who have learned a thing or two along the way, so we would like to share with you our top travel safety and security tips:
+We are all well seasoned travellers who have learned a thing or two along the way, so we would like to share with you our top school travel safety tips:

 Pickpockets are very common in big cities, and in a crowded area it’s especially easy to end up a target.
 Keep small bags close to your body and always make sure they’re zipped or otherwise shut.
 Carry or wear backpacks on your front when in a crowd or on public transport – this is also more considerate for other passengers if a train is really packed!